rsowirono/CloudNative_CECS/200/202-CecsPCSLab.md

 ## Setting the workflow in CEC ##

-4. Setting the workflow in CEC
+### 4. Setting the workflow in CEC ###

 Open your preferred web browser and navigate to your Oracle CEC site (https://yourinstancename.documents.yourdatacenter.oraclecloud.com/documents)

 <img src="images/2.4.1.png" width="50%"/>

-Login with the the username / password that you have been given by your training administrator You will see the CEC WebUI.
+>Note:Login with the the username / password that you have been given by your training administrator

+You will see the CEC WebUI.

-In the previous lab we have created a Custom Property ‘userXX_DocumentApproval’ and assigned it to a folder ‘xx_Document Workflow’.
+~~In the previous lab we have created a Custom Property ‘userXX_DocumentApproval’ and assigned it to a folder ‘xx_Document Workflow’.~~

+``need to replace the above with the steps to create Custom Properties``

 Now we will create the necessary sub-folders for our document workflow sample.

 1. Tick the checkbox beside your xx_Document Workflow folder.

-2. Select Share from the upper menu
+2. Select ``Share`` from the upper menu

-3. Share your folder with Demoadmin3 and give this user contributor rights
+3. Share your folder with **Bala.Gupta** and give this user ``contributor`` rights

 <img src="images/2.4.3.png" width="50%"/>

-4. Inside the ‘xx_Document Workflow’ folder, create a subfolder ‘Inbox’.
+4. Inside the **‘xx_Document Workflow’** folder, create a subfolder **‘Inbox’**.

-5. Create another subfolder ‘Approved’ on the same level.
+5. Create another subfolder **‘Approved’** on the same level.

 6. We are now using this folder to assign a document workflow process from PCS to it.

-7. Select the Inbox folder.
+7. Select the **Inbox** folder.

-8. Select the Properties link.
+8. Select the **Properties** link.

-9. Set the toggle field to “Initiate Process on Document Arrival”
+9. Set the toggle field to **“Initiate Process on Document Arrival”**

-10. Select the Process Name xx_Production:Document_Workflow_-_from_Chris 1.0.
-This is how you are linking your folder to the process you want to trigger upon arrival of a document.
+10. Select the Process Name ``xx_Production:Document_Workflow_-_from_Chris 1.0.`` This is how you are linking your folder to the process you want to trigger upon arrival of a document.

-11. Select Save.
+11. Select **Save**.
 Reopen the properties to make sure that your settings have been taken into account.
 It should look like this:

 <img src="images/2.4.11.png" width="50%"/>

-12. Next, verify that Metadata has been enabled for your DOCS environment, and what metadata collection has been set on your ‘xx_Document Workflow’ folder.
+12. Next, verify that Metadata has been enabled for your DOCS environment, and what metadata collection has been set on your **‘xx_Document Workflow’** folder.

-13. Return to your xx_Document_Workflow folder and enable the metadata for it:
+13. Return to your **xx_Document_Workflow** folder and enable the metadata for it:

-14. Set the view on Customer Properties
+a.
+Set the view on Customer Properties

 <img src="images/2.4.14.png" width="50%"/>

-15. You are likely to reach a screen as follows:
+b.
+You are likely to reach a screen as follows:

 <img src="images/2.4.15.png" width="50%"/>

-16. Click the Manage button and push the “switch” to enable the DocumentApproval collection
+c.
+Click the Manage button and push the “switch” to enable the DocumentApproval collection

 <img src="images/2.4.16.png" width="50%"/>

-17. You should see something like this:
+d.
+You should see something like this:

 <img src="images/2.4.17.png" width="50%"/>